openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 For details, please refer to [a2dp API](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-bluetooth-a2dp.md)。

-Compared with the API capabilities provided by ArkTS, Bluetooth socket module-related functions are not yet provided.

 -   HFP (Hands-Free Profile) is a Bluetooth hands-free protocol that allows Bluetooth devices to control the calls of the peer Bluetooth device, such as Bluetooth headsets controlling the answering, hanging up, rejecting, and voice dialing of mobile phone calls.

 For details, please refer to [hfp API](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-bluetooth-hfp.md)。